Asifbinsyed/asifbinsyed.github.io/index.md

 <h2>What's New</h2>
 <div style="max-height: 250px; overflow-y: auto; padding: 10px; font-family: Arial, sans-serif; line-height: 1.5;">
     <ul style="padding-left: 20px; margin: 0;">
+        <li><strong>Nov 2024:</strong> Promoted to  Sr. data analyst in supply chain at The Home Depot</li>
+        <li><strong>July 2023:</strong> Published a journal in Journal of Marine Science and Engineering: <a href="https://www.mdpi.com/2077-1312/12/11/1913">"Advancing Marine Surveillance: A Hybrid Approach of Physics Infused Neural Network for Enhanced Vessel Tracking Using Automatic Identification System Data."</a></li>
+        <li><strong> Oct 2024:</strong> Awarded my first assosciate of the month for discovering an opportunity to save around 2M dollars by reducing extra pallet required </li>
+        <li><strong>Jan 2024:</strong> Started my full time position as a data Analyst in supply chain at The Home Depot</li>
+        <li><strong>Dec 2023:</strong> Presented a paper on <a href="https://ieeexplore.ieee.org/abstract/document/10465079">"Investigation of Polycystic Ovary Syndrome (PCOS) Diagnosis Using Machine Learning Approaches"</a> and <a href="https://ieeexplore.ieee.org/abstract/document/10441152">"A Deep Learning Approach for Satellite and Debris Detection: YOLO in Action"</a> at the 2023 5th International Conference on Sustainable Technologies for Industry 5.0 (STI).</li>

+        <li><strong>Dec 2023:</strong> Presented a paper on <a href="https://ieeexplore.ieee.org/abstract/document/10441258">"Pediatric Bone Age Prediction Using Deep Learning"</a> and <a href="https://ieeexplore.ieee.org/abstract/document/10464397">"Federated Learning in Manufacturing: A Systematic Review and Pathway to Industry 5.0"</a> at the 2023 26th International Conference on Computer and Information Technology (ICCIT).</li>
+        <li><strong> Decemeber 2023:</strong> Completed my Masters in Industrial Engineering and submitted my theisis on  <a href="https://researchrepository.wvu.edu/cgi/viewcontent.cgi?article=12915&context=etd">"Spatio-Temporal Deep Learning Approaches for Addressing Track Association Problem using Automatic Identification System (AIS) Data"</a></li>
         <li><strong>July 2023:</strong> Awarded "Idea of the Month" at Volvo Truck for implementing Power Automate and AI to extract invoice data, saving $200k.</li>
         <li><strong>July 2023:</strong> Published a journal in MDPI Sensors: <a href="https://www.mdpi.com/1424-8220/23/14/6400">"A CNN-LSTM Architecture for Marine Vessel Track Association Using AIS Data."</a></li>
         <li><strong>May 2023:</strong> Finalist in the QCRE Data Challenge for <a href="https://arxiv.org/pdf/2309.13402.pdf">"ML Algorithm Synthesizing Domain Knowledge for Fungal Spore Concentration Prediction."</a></li>